fennifith/RadialLayout/README.md

     android:layout_height="match_parent"/>
 ```

 There are not currently any XML attributes that can be used configure the view because of the way that this project is designed.
+Feel free to create an issue if there are any that you want.
+I can't think of any.

 ### Items